 - A qualified terminable interest property (QTIP) trust can provide income and even principal (if needed) for a surviving spouse, while preserving the underlying assets and controlling how they are distributed to children from a previous marriage, or to other beneficiaries.

 Consider tax consequences

 But there's a catch: Only your last deceased spouse's unused exclusion amount is portable.
 That's an issue if your previous spouse passes away and then you remarry.
-If your new spouse dies before you do, he or she becomes your "last" deceased spouse and you can no longer use any unused exemption amounts from your prior spouse.
-Your attorney or tax adviser can help you assess planning options to help mitigate the impact that the loss of this exclusion may have.
+If your new spouse dies before you do, they become your "last" deceased spouse and you can no longer use any unused exemption amounts from your prior spouse.
+Your attorney or tax advisor can help you assess planning options to help mitigate the impact that the loss of this exclusion may have.

 Estate planning for second families requires a mix of many things—candor, communication, and very carefully crafted legal documents.
-Still, "While there can be some discomfort in talking about and making your estate plan," says Weaver, "there is great comfort in having a plan in place."
+Still, "While there can be some discomfort in talking about your estate plan," says Weaver, "there is great comfort in having a plan in place."